Information for Veterans

 Complaints related to VA research can often be resolved by contacting the VA Medical Center conducting the research.

-When direct contact with the Medical Center is not desired, complaints related to the protection of human research subjects may be directed ORO by contacting the Human Research Protection Program at OROHRP@va.gov.
+When direct contact with the Medical Center is not desired, complaints related to the protection of human research subjects may be directed to ORO by contacting the Human Research Protection Program at OROHRP@va.gov.
 Complaints related to research information security, research safety and security, or laboratory animal welfare should be directed to ORO Central Office by telephone (202-632-7620) or by emailing the group responsible for oversight in those areas by emailing the relevant group (click here).

 Specific allegations related to fabrication, falsification, or plagiarism (“research misconduct”) should be presented to the Research Integrity Officer (RIO) at the VA Medical Center conducting the research.
 When direct contact with the Medical Center is not desired, research misconduct complaints may be directed to ORO Central Office at 202-632-7688.
 Click here for more information on research misconduct.